Curupira: Legend

 Curupira was blamed for causing bad thoughts and nightmares.
 It is also said to have been a "mischievous wood-sprite" (Note: neckischer Waldgeist) that engages in conversation with humans, foments distrust and dissent among individuals, and enjoy watching them fall into misfortune, but this description, taken to mean a "comical spirit" has been viewed unfavorably.
 The Curupira is attested as being regarded as a "god of thinking" or of "lies and deception" (Note: De Laet, Marcgravius: "nuomenmentis".) (cf. for further details), which may have to do with it being seen as playing with one's mind in general.

 The Curupira is fond of tobacco, and rewards hunters for offering it, but they must keep it secret from their wives.
 Besides tobacco it loves cachaça (sugarcane booze), (Note: Casucudo in one piece of writing describes the female Caipora with the flowing hair is crazy over "fumo e cachaça" and talks about the male Caipora.
-Elsewhere, he quotes from Graça Aranha's novel (1902) 3rd ed. p.
+Elsewhere, he quotes from Graça Aranha's novel Canaã (1902) 3rd ed. p.
 102, where a man suspects the currupira for his debilitation in the forest.
 He tries to retrieve his tobacco and bottle restilo (sugarcane Vinasse) for a chew and swig, but finds them missing; he remembers the warning from his old uncle to give the "cachaça e fumo" straightaway to the currupira in order to get rid of it.) and hunters are known to offer these as propitiation to the Curupira.